Quiet Luxury

 Posse

 For the minimalist who finds Sézane a touch too fussy, Posse is the answer.
-This Australian "slow fashion" label makes timeless, vintage-inspired pieces with a sharp, architectural edge.
-Where Sézane uses a floral mohair, Posse uses a structured, heavyweight linen, with tops from $180-$250 and dresses from $300-$450.
-It’s less "pretty" and more "poised."
+Australian "slow fashion" with timeless, vintage-inspired pieces that have a sharp, architectural edge.
+Structured heavyweight linen over Sézane's floral mohair.
+Tops from $180-$250, dresses from $300-$450.
+Less "pretty" and more "poised."

 Shop Posse Now